 For warehouses, managing these warehouse improvement plans requires you to be honest.
 You’ll need to present ways that it will benefit your team.
 Also, you must make it simple for people to follow new processes or ask questions.

 Here are three steps to follow so you can have a successful WMS change management plan.

 Identify and communicate needs

 Success and failure of change management plans often happen before anything actually changes.

 Communication can empower your team to work together when it’s done right.
-When it falls short, you run the risk of having people working against change or not knowing that their actions are included in your plans for change.
+When it falls short, you run the risk of having people working against change.
+Also, they many not know you’ve included their needs in your plans for change.

 When your staff sees management leading the charge, they’re more likely to support the process.
 It’s even better if you communicate why you’ve selected different areas for change.
 Plus they’d like to know how a new business process will lead to benefits for the staff itself.